CRC: Fully General Model of Confidential Remote Computing: Co-Evolution of Requirements and Solutions through Five Entities

 \subsection{Hardware Features}

 Trusted hardware provides a more secure environment for execution compared to standard hardware.
-However, any single trusted hardware alone is not sufficient for an ideal \emph{Confidential Remote Computing} application.
-We compare three leading trusted hardware products by the features we identified for \emph{Confidential Remote Computing} applications.
-Table~\ref{compareHW} lists hardware domain elements useful for \emph{Confidential Remote Computing} and compares three hardware technologies widely available on the market: Intel SGX~\cite{SGXrefProgramming}, ARM Trustzone~\cite{Alves2004} and the TCG TPM~\cite{tpmSpec} as three examples of available hardware.
-We pick Intel SGX for its availability on desktop computers, ARM Trustzone for its mobility on the IoT and smartphone market, and TPM because it is an independent external chip performing trustworthy operations.
+However, any single trusted hardware alone is not sufficient for an ideal \emph{\acrlong{crc}} application.
+We compare three leading trusted hardware products by the features we identified for \emph{\acrlong{crc}} applications.
+Table~\ref{compareHW} lists hardware domain elements useful for \emph{\acrlong{crc}} and compares three hardware technologies widely available on the market: Intel \acrshort{sgx}~\cite{SGXrefProgramming}, ARM Trustzone~\cite{Alves2004} and the \acrshort{tcg} \acrshort{tpm}~\cite{tpmSpec} as three examples of available hardware.
+We pick Intel \acrshort{sgx} for its availability on desktop computers, ARM Trustzone for its mobility on the IoT and smartphone market, and \acrshort{tpm} because it is an independent external chip performing trustworthy operations.

 For sake of brevity, we omit other secure processors such as XOM~\cite{lie2000architectural}, Aegis~\cite{suh2007aegis}, Bastion~\cite{champagne2010scalable}, Ascend~\cite{fletcher2012secure}, Phantom~\cite{maas2013phantom}, Sanctum~\cite{costan2016sanctum} in this \chapterPaper{chapter}{paper}.
 Future work may evaluate these processors along the same hardware dimension we described.
-We also omit the technologies TDX~\cite{lal2019technologies,ghosh2019systems}, Morello~\cite{arm2020Morello}, AMD SEV (ES and SNP)~\cite{sev2020strengthening} and IBM PEF~\cite{ibm2020PEF}, which run towards similar aims as SGX and Trustzone.
+We also omit the technologies TDX~\cite{lal2019technologies,ghosh2019systems}, Morello~\cite{arm2020Morello}, AMD SEV (ES and SNP)~\cite{sev2020strengthening} and IBM PEF~\cite{ibm2020PEF}, which run towards similar aims as \acrshort{sgx} and Trustzone.
 A detailed analysis of these trusted hardware technologies may be explored elsewhere.